 Yes.
 Cloud AI creates external routable connections that must be documented in your Electronic Security Perimeter under CIP-005, subjected to access management requirements, and continuously monitored.
 Operational data transmitted to cloud AI may qualify as BES Cyber System Information (BCSI) under CIP-011, triggering additional protection requirements.
 On-premises AI from Island Mountain operates entirely within the Electronic Security Perimeter.

-Island Mountain hardware supports predictive maintenance analysis, grid operations documentation, NERC CIP compliance reporting, pipeline monitoring data analysis, outage response documentation, and regulatory filing drafting.
-The system runs DeepSeek V4-Flash for complex operational analysis and Llama 3.1 70B for general documentation tasks.
-All processing occurs air-gapped on NVIDIA H100 or H200 GPUs inside your facility.
+Island Mountain supports outage and incident reporting, grid and asset documentation, NERC CIP compliance evidence, maintenance and field-report synthesis, and regulatory filing drafting.
+The system runs current open-weight models for operational analysis and documentation, and custom models we build for your utility.
+All processing occurs air-gapped on your own hardware inside your facility.

 Cloud AI costs $50 to $200 per user per month, totaling $15,000 to $60,000 per year for 25 users - plus significant compliance costs for documenting and securing the external connection under NERC CIP.
-An Island Mountain Summit Base system costs $75,000 to $85,000 as a one-time purchase with no ongoing compliance overhead.
+An Island Mountain build is a one-time purchase, sized and quoted to your workload, with no ongoing compliance overhead.
 The system eliminates the external routable path entirely.

 Yes.
-Models are pre-loaded before delivery.
+Models are loaded and verified before it lands.
 The system operates with zero external network connections.
 Updates are applied via physical media.
 Designed for the most restrictive operational environments where complete network isolation is required.

-Island Mountain is a hardware company, not a compliance authority.
+Island Mountain is an engineering practice, not a compliance authority.
 References to NERC CIP, IEC 62443, FERC regulations, TSA Pipeline Security Directives, or related critical infrastructure frameworks on this page reflect factual descriptions of data handling mechanics - not legal, regulatory, or compliance advice.
 Consult qualified counsel for compliance determinations specific to your organization and jurisdiction.

 Municipal utility serving 200,000 customers.
 Grid operations data stays inside our security perimeter.
 NERC CIP auditors have zero questions about our AI deployment.